-This is my favorite quesadilla recipe.
+This is my favorite baked quesadilla recipe.
 These are crispy, delicious, and chock full of nutrition.
 And baking these quesadillas allows you to make many at once, so you can feed your hungry family quickly and easily!

-We are huge fans of quesadillas for dinner.
+We are huge fans of baked quesadillas for dinner.
 We like them even better than tacos!
 Most of the time I like to stuff them with cheese and veggies, and sometimes even chicken.
 I just love how versatile they are!

-I find that quesadillas are a great way to sneak some extra veggies into the kids.
+Making spinach quesadillas are a great way to sneak some extra veggies into the kids.
 It's not that they don't know the veggies are in there, but somehow they just don't seem to mind.

 The best part is that I still serve a vegetable side dish along with the quesadillas, and so it is a perfect opportunity to get some extra nutrition into the kiddos.

 (Psst...if you like easy vegetarian recipes, you should take a look at my Grilled Avocado Sauerkraut Sandwich.
 The recipe is from my mom and believe it or not, it is such a great flavor combination!)

 Interested in some of my other quesadilla combos?